 - Bed stretches: For a senior who is bed-bound, moving and bending the arms and legs, whether independently or with assistance, can help ease stiff muscles.

-Reach out to Hearts at Home In-Home Care, a provider of help at home in Kansas City and the surrounding areas, for help with implementing an ideal (doctor-approved) exercise program for a loved one with dementia, along with the compassionate companionship that makes exercise more enjoyable!
+Reach out to Hearts at Home In-Home Care, a provider of elder care in Overland Park and the surrounding areas, for help with implementing an ideal (doctor-approved) exercise program for a loved one with dementia, along with the compassionate companionship that makes exercise more enjoyable!
 Reach us today at 913-440-4209.
 For a full list of all of the communities where our top-rated home care services are offered, please visit our Service Area page.